Arcaxio/Arcaxio/README.md

 - 👋 Hi, I’m @Arcaxio
 - 👀 I’m interested in Web Development!
-- 🌱 I’m currently learning HTML, CSS, Javascript!
+- 🌱 I’m currently learning React, Next.js!
-- 💞️ I’m looking to collaborate on my website!
 - 📫 How to reach me?
 Only on Github!

 <!---